Tutor HuntTest QuestionsPhysics QuestionsYear 10 Physics Questions

 Why is water suitable for heating systems?

-What unit measures specific heat capacity?
+What symbol is typically used to represent specific heat capacity?

 Which material from the list needs most energy for 1°C increase?